Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 ### Known Bugs

--   The description field of the contact form has white several white spaces and the placeholder doesn't show unless you remove the whitespaces.
+-   The description field of the contact form has white several white spaces, and the placeholder doesn't show unless you remove the whitespaces.

 ## Deployment